 - Tsung (Erlang)

-In this article, I explain how to use JMeter for the SAP Commerce API and storefront testing and what challenges you may come across along this way.
+In this article, I explain how to use JMeter for SAP Commerce API and storefront testing, and what challenges you may come across along the way.

 This article is part of a series on performance testing: